M64GitHub/TRILOGY-HP49/README.md

 # TRILOGY
-A complete game with sound- and animation-effects written in assembly on and for the HP49 calculator (5bit processor!)
+A complete game with sound- and animation effects written in assembly on and for the HP49 calculator (5bit processor!)

 ### The Game
 This is a logic game, consisting of many levels.
 Levels can be bigger than the actual screen.
 The levels consist of a field with different types of stones placed onto it.